tederickson/user-core/README.md

 According to the "Getting Started" document the GitHub API has [rate limits](https://docs.github.com/en/rest/using-the-rest-api/rate-limits-for-the-rest-api?apiVersion=2022-11-28).
 Creating a Github token allows more calls per hour.

-Follow the instructions to generate a
+The instructions to generate a
 [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens)

-store the token in the application-dev.properties file.
+It is a future enhancement to use the token found in application-dev.properties within the GitHubClient.
-Make certain you do not commit the change.
-Treat the token like your bank password.

 ## Config